mfazari/Fashion-AI/README.md

 **Our dataset:**
 1. Due to copyright reasons, our dataset is not included in this repository.
-2. We use images provided by H&M and Zara to train our model.
+2. We use images provided by different fast fashion brand to train our model.
 3. Has the following properties
     * Caps (62 images)
     * Pants (54 images)